MyAnimePrompt/MyAnimePrompt.github.io/README.md

 ### **Technical Details**

-- **Privacy:** Your data is processed locally in your browser—your MAL export is never stored on our servers.
+- **Privacy:** Your data is processed locally in your browser—your MAL export is never stored on a server.
 - **Performance:** The conversion is rapid, ensuring you get your markdown prompt in seconds.
 - **Accessibility:** Optimized for both desktop and mobile use, making it easy to generate recommendations on the go.